 1) Decide you’ve done enough on that project this year and move on to the next project

-This is a good option if the project is kind of ongoing in nature and you know you will have to come back to it year after year: things like ‘get more followers on social media’, ‘update old content’, ‘refresh blog design’ and ‘grow subscribers’.
+This is a good option if the project is kind of ‘ongoing’ in nature and you know you will have to come back to it year after year: things like ‘improve SEO’, ‘update old content’, ‘refresh blog design’ and ‘grow subscribers’.
 All these things are not discrete projects that can ever truly be finished.
-So you might decide that, although you haven’t achieved everything you wanted in this area, you’ve spent enough time on this goal for this year and it’s time to move on to other things.
+So you might decide that, although you haven’t achieved everything you wanted to in this area, you’ve spent enough time on this goal for this year and it’s time to move on to other things.

 2) Finish the project and adjust the rest of the monthly goals accordingly